-Property owners in most capital cities have endured a great run in the last 5 years, Sydney and Melbourne have lead the charge with annual double digit growth but is that run about to come to an end?
+Property owners in most capital cities have enjoyed a great run in the last 5 years.
+Sydney and Melbourne have lead the charge with annual double digit growth but is that run about to come to an end?

 If it does what should you do?
 Read on to get our take on this.

 CoreLogic’s Monthly Housing & Economic Chart Pack for September 2017 shows signs the property bull market is running out of steam, evidenced by the following statistics: